Captain Alison Towler Royal Navy (Chair)

 Legal / Personnel / Safety

-On the 1st June 2020, Alison Towler succeeded Tim Harford as Vice Chairman of the Commissioners.
+On the 14th March 2022, Alison Towler succeeded Tim Harford as Chair of the Commissioners.

 2nd Term (Nov 2020 to Oct 2023)

 Brought up on the north coast of Cornwall, Alison has spent most of her life living on or near the water.
 She served for 30 years in the Royal Navy as a logistics and legal officer both at sea and ashore in diverse management, advisory and adjudication roles.
 As a barrister she developed particular expertise in criminal, administrative and employment law, assisted in the formulation of government policy, drafted legislation and became an advisor to the Navy and Army Boards.
 Living locally since 2009, Alison is an experienced sailor and RYA Yachtmaster (Coastal).
-She is a member of Royal Lymington Yacht Club and is a dedicated chorister at St Thomas' Church.
+She is also a dedicated chorister at St Thomas' Church.

 Health & Safety / Marine Safety (PMSC)